NCBI-Hackathons/NCBIComputationalCookbook/README.md

 ### Example user persona:
 User persona is written to accompolish the design of notebook, and help people learn, modify the notebook, and scale to larger problems:

-* Sarah, an undergrad student (major biology) is taking one unit of web-based bioinformatics, and has little programming experience.
+* Sarah, an undergrad student (a biology major) is taking a web-based bioinformatics course, and has little programming experience.
 She has to solve the following assignment:

-  * The goal is to determine if a recently-obtained genomic sequence from Drosophila yakuba (a relative of the model fruit fly Drosophila melanogaster) contains region(s) with sequence similarity to any known genes.
+  * The goal is to determine if a recently obtained genomic sequence from *Drosophila yakuba* (a relative of the model fruit fly *Drosophila melanogaster*) contains region(s) with sequence similarity to any known genes.
 The unknown sequence is an 11,000 base pair (bp) fragment of genomic DNA, and the objective of gene annotation is to find and precisely map the coding regions of any genes in this part of the genome.